levydlior/phase-4-project/README.md

 # General Info

-Our app uses open weather map api to provide you with the updated weather.
+Our app uses the OpenWeatherMap API to provide you with up-to-date weather information.

 # Technologies